The64thGamer/cheeseepedia/content/z09gheopwaufudyh/content.md

 ### 2011

 - Jungle Jim's announces plans with the Union Township Clermont County government to open a second location in what was formerly known as Bigg's Place mall.
-More specifically renovating the entire center and opening the new location in the space of its former anchor, Bigg's Hypermarket. {{< cite 9 >}}
+More specifically renovating the entire center and opening the new location in the space of its former anchor, Bigg's Hypermarket.
+[9]

 ### 2012

-The Eastgate location, {{< wiki-link "Cincinnati, OH (4450 Eastgate S Dr)" >}} opens on September 25th.
+The Eastgate location, [Cincinnati, OH (4450 Eastgate S Dr)] opens on September 25th.